-Work-based learning is a school-coordinated, coherent sequence of workplace experiences that are related to students' career goals and/or interests, are based on instructional preparation, and are performed in partnership with local businesses, industries, or other organizations in the community.
+Work-based learning (WBL) is a coordinated, workplace experience that is related to students' career goals and/or interests.
+WCPS will provide students instructional preparation prior to the WBL experience.
+WCPS has formed partnerships with local businesses, industries, and other organizations in the community.
 WBL enables students to apply classroom instruction in a real-world business or service-oriented work environment.
 The eight WBL methods of instruction currently practiced in Virginia are listed and defined below in order from the lowest to the highest degree of engagement.